eliavw/PxS/README.md

 BayesFusion's SMILE engine is one of the most highly respected packages for Bayesian Modelling and offers a limited-in-time academic license.

-The package is written in C/C++ and is closed-source, but headers are available.
+The package is written in `C/C++` and is closed-source, but headers are available.
-This project is all about creating a convenient, python-based, front-end for the package, inspired by scikit-learn standards.
+This project is all about creating a convenient, `python`-based, front-end for the package, inspired by scikit-learn standards.

 There's two approaches being tried here.
 One relies on command-line interaction